ooni/ooni.org/content/support/ooni-run/index.md

 ## Optional, but encouraged: Adding your websites to test lists

-If some of the websites that you used for OONI Run links or widget code are relevant for country-wide or worldwide testing, please **propose them for the lists of websites ("[test lists](https://ooni.org/get-involved/contribute-test-lists)") tested by all OONI Probe users.** You can do so through our [Test Lists Editor](https://test-lists.ooni.org/).
+If some of the websites that you used for OONI Run links are relevant for country-wide or worldwide testing, please **propose them for the lists of websites ("[test lists](https://ooni.org/get-involved/contribute-test-lists)") tested by all OONI Probe users.** You can do so through our [Test Lists Editor](https://test-lists.ooni.org/).

 {{<img src="images/image8.png" title="Test Lists Editor" alt="Test Lists Editor">}}